Jazz Andrews – Issue 2, ‘Adventure Story’

 Claudia O’Doherty – Issue 3, ‘Review: Cheap Psychics’

-Claudia is a comedian, author and member of theatre group Pig Island.
-She suffers from chronic migraines but tries not to talk about it too much because she doesn’t want to ruin everyone’s good time. email@example.com
+Claudia is a London-based comedian and author and former member of theatre group Pig Island.
+She suffers from chronic migraines but tries not to talk about it too much because she doesn’t want to ruin everyone’s good time.

 Lillian O’Neil – Issue 5, Love Bomb